nathanblamires/EasyAlert/README.md

 # EasyAlert

-"Easy Alert" is a simple and configurable alert framework, that allows you to easily add custom alerts and slide up menus to your swift iOS application.
-Unlike the standard UAlertController, "Easy Alert" enables complete customisation of colours, fonts, shadows, buttons and more, to make your application's alerts fit in with your preferences, style and application design.
+EasyAlert is a simple and configurable alert framework, that allows you to easily add custom alerts and slide up menus to your swift iOS application.
+Unlike the standard UAlertController, EasyAlert enables complete customisation of colours, fonts, shadows, buttons and more, to make your application's alerts fit in with your preferences, style and application design.

 ## Samples